milessabin/macro-compat/README.md

 more succintly and readably, and it would be a shame to have to give up on them just to remain compatible with Scala 2.10.x within a single branch.

-**macro-compat** provides a forward-port of (parts of) the Scala 2.11.x macro API to 2.10.x and also provides an annotation macro which provides support for macro bundles in 2.10.x and `Tree` as the type of macro implementation method arguments and results.
+**macro-compat** provides a backport of (parts of) the Scala 2.11.x macro API to 2.10.x and also provides an annotation macro which provides support for macro bundles in 2.10.x and `Tree` as the type of macro implementation method arguments and results.
 The intention is that you write macro code as macro bundles, exactly as you would for Scala 2.11.x with the exception of a single `@bundle` annotation on the macro bundle class,